 It Can Be Overwhelming

 How about this?
 Do you ever get overwhelmed when you’re on your smartphone?
-Some people are geared to always be communicating with friends, family, coworkers, etc. I can only speak for myself, but I get overwhelmed really quickly.
+Some people are geared to always be communicating with friends, family, co-workers, etc. I can only speak for myself, but I get overwhelmed really quickly.

 Whether via email notifications, new texts, or news stories, sometimes it’s nice to escape from all of it.
-When I’m relaxing or getting my “me” time, I always leave my phone out of reach and mute the sucker.
+When I’m relaxing or getting my “me” time in, I always leave my phone out of reach and mute the sucker.
 I don’t even want to hear it go off once.
 I’ll leave my ringtone on, though, as physical calls are a different story.

 Because Everyone Else Does